 (A) 0 if no PSAs or there is insufficient information on which to base a finding under this section.

-(B) 1 if the PSA included one Class II violation or two Class III violations.
+(B) 1 if the PSAs included one Class II violation or two Class III violations; or

-(C) 2 if the PSA (s) included one Class I violation or Class I equivalent.
+(C) 2 if the PSAs included one Class I violation or Class I equivalent.

 (D) For each additional Class I violation or Class I equivalent, the value of "P" is increased by 1.